mate-academy/python_morning_tasks/task_list/python_sort_list_by_parity/python_sort_list_by_parity.ru.md

-Given an integer array `nums`, move all the even integers at the beginning of the array followed by all the odd integers.
+Given a list of integers `nums`, move all the even integers at the beginning of the list followed by all the odd integers.

-_Return **any array** that satisfies this condition._
+_Return **any list** that satisfies this condition._

 Examples:
 ```python